Create Custom Print Pages for your DPW Gallery Website

 You can, however, add custom print pages to your DPW Gallery website where you are welcome to sell giclées and other reproductions.

-DPW Does Not Handle the Sale of your Prints or Sell Through Another Site
+Have DPW Handle the Sale of your Prints or Sell Through Another Site

-Another difference between prints and your fine art and any store items you may have for sale, is DPW does not currently handle the sale of your prints using the buyer payment methods you set up, just was with your artworks' Buy Now Links.
-Or, since most artists rely on a service, such as FineArtAmerica.com or Zazzle.com to produce and sell their prints on demand.
-When you create a print in DPW, you will need to enter a URL to the page on the external website that will handle the ordering and sale of that print.
+DPW can handle the sale of your prints using the buyer payment methods you set up, just was with your artworks' Buy Now Links.
+Or, since most artists rely on a service, such as FineArtAmerica.com or Zazzle.com to produce and sell their prints on demand, you can instead enter a URL to the page on the print on demand website that will handle the ordering and sale of that print.

 An Example Prints Page